Genealogy in Hertfordshire

 What can I do because I live so far from Hertfordshire?

 For comparative beginners it makes very little difference where you live.
 In the last few years a tremendous amount of information is available online, some free, some charged per page or on subscription, and other material can be purchased (see the tutorial for details).
 In addition parish registers and other records are available on microfilm worldwide through Later Day Saints Family History Centres (see familysearch for addresses) and specialist genealogical libraries.
-I live in Hertfordshire aand most people in the USA or Australia live closer to a LDS Family History than I live from the Hertfordshire archives (HALS).
+I live in Hertfordshire and most people in the USA or Australia live closer to a LDS Family History cantre than I live from the Hertfordshire archives (HALS).
 For more advance work with manuscript documents, which require a visit to the relevant archive, there are difficulties, but most people who ask me questions have not reached this stage in their research.

 Can you looks something up for me as I cannot afford the outrageous fees?